 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Since 2009 the number of online job vacancies for livestock farm workers has increased faster than the average for all occupations.
+Since 2011 the number of online job vacancies for livestock farm workers has increased at around the same rate as the average for all occupations.
 Getting a job as a livestock worker should, therefore, be comparatively easy.

 Jobs advertised chart

 Farm and forestry vacancies are advertised through public media such as the Trade Me Jobs and Seek websites.
 Employment in this industry can also be found by proactive job searching.